bloxstreet/support/guides/admin-guide.md

 {: .text-red-300 }
 As mentioned at the start of this document, TSA features a built-in Anti-Exploit system, which keeps out exploiters, and automatically bans/kicks depending on the severity.

-* All detected exploits can be viewed with the :exploitlogs command. **Please do not stay under the impression that :exploitlogs will show exploiters who are currently in the server, and show what they are doing.
+* All detected exploits can be viewed with the :exploitlogs command. **Please do not stay under the impression that :exploitlogs will show exploiters who are currently in the server and show what they are doing.
 The system cannot detect everything and only logs when an exploiter is automatically banned.**
 * If you are hosting a shift, and you notice that an exploiter gets banned, **please do not call for an SHR unless they can rejoin.
 It may take up to 30 seconds for them to be kicked again, as the HTTP API needs to be re-synced!**

 ### Downtime